 3. Divine tooling’s Quality Policy:

-Divine toolings are committed to understand, meet & where possible exceed our customer requirement through continual improvement of our process.
-We dedicate ourselves to deliver high-quality products on time and at a most competitive price.
+Divine toolings are committed to understand, meet & where possible exceed our customer requirements through continual improvement of our process.
+We dedicate ourselves to deliver high-quality products on time and at the most competitive price.